 What is apartment access control?

 Apartment access control is a method of automating property access for authorized residents, staff, and visitors.
 While there are many different types of apartment building access control systems, they all share the common goal of simplifying building access for authorized tenants and visitors.
-Buildings with controlled access enjoy greater convenience and security — which renters actively seek out when apartment hunting.
+Controlled access apartments enjoy greater convenience and security — which renters actively seek out when apartment hunting.

 Apartment access control systems are installed at entryways where only authorized people can pass through.
 They allow building owners and operators to keep doors locked for security while providing a simple way for approved people — residents, guests, and staff — to gain access.